njsdias/njsdias/README.md

 ### Hello.
 I'm Nuno.

 I'm Data Scientist with experience in problems related with time-series, geolocation and text mining.

 My curiosity takes me explore the state of the art of several ML models.

-I'm very interested in problems that involves engineer, signal processing, anomaly detection, NLP and computer vision
+I'm interested in problems that involves:
+- engineer & IoT
+- signal processing
+- anomaly detection
+- NLP
+- computer vision

 In my github you can find several courses related with:
 - Fundaments of Machine Learning,
 - Deep Learning (NLP and Computer Vision),
-- development of API's,
+- API's development,
 - Big Data using Spark and Scala
 - develop tests using pytest.

-To be updated I'm always searching for the new tendencies.
-Due to this you can find in my Github courses about Tensorflow and Pytorch (Pyro).
+To be updated I'm always searching for the new frameworks and methodologies.
+Due to this you can find in my Github courses relaed wih
+- Tensorflow
+- Pytorch (Pyro).

 I hope you can find in my repository something usefull for you.